 On May 6, 2002, Zachary was born and I held my son for the first time.
 He filled me with so much joy, I couldn’t stop laughing.
 I remember staying up all night, admiring his perfect little hands, his sweet face and his endearing infant murmurings.
 This little guy, not even a few hours old, […]

 20 things to know to have a successful office visit By Holly Bortfeld Get parent recommendations and make an appointment.
-If you live in a state with a TACA chapter, contact your local TACA chapter for a referral, or join their Yahoogroup and Facebook page, which are listed on their chapter website page, to ask […]
+If you live in a state with a TACA chapter, contact your local TACA chapter for a referral, or join our Facebook page, which are listed on their chapter website page, to ask other local […]